kiboschool/course-web-application-development/src/lessons/flask-and-sql.md

 As you can see we are creating a table called users and populating it with 3 fields: id, username and email.

 This database is stored in a new filed called `app.db` that is also stored in your root folder.
-Don't touch this file
+This file is the database!
+SQLite stores the data in a special format, so it won't mean anything if you open the file, and it may break if you edit it.

 3. Seeding the first data